rcazzara/seldovia/_people/Erickson_Edward.md

 last_name: Erickson
 first_name: Edward
 aka: Ed
+birth_date: 1884
 birth_location: Norway
+death_date: 1938
 death_location: Seldovia, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 144
 source_file: Cemetery Directory
 ---
-**Edward  Ed Erickson** is buried in the Seldovia City Cemetery in plot 144.
-The cause of death is unknown.

-City Records: "Drowned"

-Unmarked grave.
+**EDWARD ERICKSON, "Ed"** was born in 1884 in Norway.
+He immigrated in 1910 and was a fisherman in Valdez and Bristol before coming to Seldovia.
+He died in Nov.
+1938, Seldovia, as a result of drowning, at the age of 54.
+He is buried in the Seldovia City Cemetery in Plot #144.